 A: First of all, kudos for you to recognizing that the two of you need some time to get used to each other!
 It’s very possible that your partner will start lasting longer once they've gotten over some of those “sleeping with a new person for the first time” jitters (more on this below).

 "Usually, when someone’s not lasting a long time it has to do with them being so nervous and distracted by the things that are in their mind that they can't really be present in the moment," sex therapist and educator Lisa Hochberger, LMSW, M.ED, tells Bustle.
 She says that the pressure that comes with a new relationship — thinking, for example, that they won't like you if you don't 'last' — "innately puts a ton of pressure" on a sexual encounter.

 Nonetheless, there are still plenty of things you can do to help sex last longer.
 Here are nine tips.

 1. Give It Time

 As I just mentioned, there is a very real possibility that this issue will resolve itself with a bit of time.
-Having sex with a new partner is always nerve-wracking.
-We have a lot of stereotypes about men being sex fiends, but they can get just as anxious about sex as women can.
-When men are nervous or anxious, they tend to orgasm quickly (some men will also have a hard time getting or staying hard, or will have difficulty orgasming at all).
+Having sex with a new partner is almost always nerve-wracking.
+We have a lot of stereotypes about people with penises being sex fiends, but they can get just as anxious about sex as people with vulvas can.
+Being nervous can lead someone to orgasming quickly, or having a hard time getting or staying hard.

-If you and your guy have only slept together a few times, have a bit of patience.
+If you and your new mate have only slept together a few times, have a bit of patience.
 These initial jitters typically go away within a few weeks.
-If about a month has passed and things are still the same, then it may be time to take action on some of my tips below.

 2. Check Your Expectations